-the best value reasonably available to the stockholders."
-302 As the Delaware Supreme Court stated in Technicolor: "[I]n the review of a transaction involving a sale of a company, the directors have the burden of establishing that the price offered was the highest value reasonably available under the circumstances."
-303
+company, the directors have the burden of establishing that the price offered was the highest value reasonably available under the circumstances."

-1. Value to Stockholders.
+I. Value to Stockholders.

 In Revlon, the Delaware Supreme Court imposed an affirmative duty on the board to seek the highest value reasonably available to the shareholders when a sale became inevitable.
-304 The duty established in Revlon has been considered by the Delaware courts on numerous occasions, and was restated in QVC According to the Delaware Supreme Court in QVC he duty to seek the highest value reasonably available is imposed on a board in the following situations:
+The duty established in Revlon has been considered by the Delaware courts on numerous occasions, and was restated in QVC.
+According to the Delaware Supreme Court in QVC, the duty to seek the highest value reasonably available is imposed on a board in the following situations:

 Under Delaware law there are, generally speaking and without excluding other possibilities, two circumstances which may implicate Revlon duties.
 The first, and clearer one, is when a corporation initiates an active bidding process seeking to sell itself or to effect a business reorganization involving a clear break-up of the company.
 However, Revlon duties may also be triggered where, in response to a bidder's offer, a target abandons its long-term strategy and seeks an alternative transaction involving the break-up of the company.
-305

-[W]hen a corporation undertakes a transaction which will cause: (a) a change in corporate control; or (b) a break-up of the corporate entity, the directors' obligation is to seek the best value reasonably available to the stockholders.306
+[W]hen a corporation undertakes a transaction which will cause: (a) a change in corporate control; or (b) a break-up of the corporate entity, the directors' obligation is to seek the best value reasonably available to the stockholders.

-The principles of Revlon are applicable to corporations which are not public companies.307 Directors' Revlon duties to secure the highest value reasonably attainable apply not only in the context of break-up, but also in a change in control.308
+The principles of Revlon are applicable to corporations which are not public companies.
+Directors' Revlon duties to secure the highest value reasonably attainable apply not only in the context of break-up, but also in a change in control.